Office Number: 14N-412

 Assistant Professor

-Jessica Ruffin comes to MIT after two years as fellow with the Michigan Society of Fellows and Assistant Professor of Film, Television and Media at University of Michigan-Ann Arbor.
 She completed a PhD in Film and Media from the University of California-Berkeley with a Designated Emphasis in Critical Theory in 2021.
 She also holds an MA in German Literature and Culture (UC Berkeley, 2018) and an MA in Humanities (University of Chicago, 2008).
+Before joining MIT, she was a fellow with the Michigan Society of Fellows and Assistant Professor of Film, Television and Media at University of Michigan-Ann Arbor.

 Her second manuscript reframes Frankfurt School critical theory and psychoanalysis in light of Schopenhauer’s aesthetics–exploring forms of the ethical and mystical in German avant-garde media through the conclusion of World War II.